paszu/3DSRepo/Freeway-MSET.md

 9. Copy over `sysNAND-OLD.bin` and `emuNAND-OLD.bin` *(If you have one)* to a safe folder on your computer in case you ever want to revert to this version
 10. Delete `sysNAND-OLD.bin` and `emuNAND-OLD.bin` *(If you have one)* from your SD card
 18. Reinsert your SD card into your 3DS, then press Start to restart your 3DS
-19. Open the browser and go to `http://www.reboot.ms/3ds/load.html?rxTools.dat`
-20. If the exploit was successful, you will have booted into rxTools and it will prompt you to press the R button, which you should do
-21. Let it install any files it needs to
-23. Select `Devmode`
+7. Put `Freeway.nds` from the Freeway zip on your DS flashcard
+9. Start your DS flashcard from your 3DS
+10. Boot `Freeway.nds` using your flashcart
+10. Select the correct option for your system version
+    + 4.X.X -> "4.x Freeway.dat"
+    + 6.X.X -> "6.x Freeway.dat"
+11. Go to System Settings, then "Other Settings", then "Profile", then "Nintendo DS Profile"
-24. Your 3DS will reboot back into the home menu
+14. Your 3DS will reboot back into the home menu
 25. Launch the Health and Safety Application (which is now FBI)
 26. Navigate to `sysUpdater.cia` and press A to install
 28. Press the home button to go to the home menu, then open the sysUpdater application and press the A button to install